fiterV/ItalkiMessageSender/README.md

 # Italki messages

 ## Overview
 Script for sending a message to a lot of people on [Italki](https://www.italki.com/home).

-Preferably that was supposed to be for looking for native speakers, but you can send your messages whoever you want to.
+Preferably that was created for looking for native speakers, but you can send your message whoever you want to.

 Sending speed - **6 sec/account**.

 ## How to use